 8. Check the appropriate box for type of application and enter the appropriate letter(s) in the lower boxes:

+If you are recompeting (in the final year of a competitive funding cycle and applying for a new grant cycle), select Continuation/Renewal

+If you are not a current grantee, but have received a competitive AmeriCorps grant in the past five years, select Continuation/Renewal

+If you are applying for the first time, but have only received formula funding in the past, or are a former grantee (non-formula) whose last AmeriCorps grant was received more than five years ago, select New

-If you are applying for the first time and have never had an AmeriCorps State or National grant, select New
+If you are applying for the first time, have only received formula funding in the past, or are a former grantee (non-formula) whose last AmeriCorps grant was received more than five years ago, , select New

 If you are a current planning grantee applying for a three-year implementation grant, select New

-If you are a previous Grantee that has been funded through state formula grants and/or were an unsuccessful recompete applicant in previous years, select Previous.

 9. Filled in for your convenience.